oliveiracle/secondproject-the-word-of-god/README.md

 - **Social Sharing**: Share the website via Facebook, Twitter, and WhatsApp
 - **Evangelistic Feature**: "Know more about Jesus" button with Gospel message
 - **Responsive Design**: Mobile-first approach optimized for all devices
+- **Background Music**: Gentle music plays automatically in the background when you open the site (the player is hidden and cannot be paused; the volume is set low for a subtle effect).

 ### Interactive Elements